 Cristiano Ronaldo is perhaps the biggest superstar in the history of world soccer.
 He captains the national team and has always excelled in playing for his country.

 Ronaldo’s star power may significantly influence interest in soccer in Portugal.

 2018 World Cup Finalists

-Surprisingly, we’re far removed from a thrilling World Cup Final between these 2 nations.
+Surprisingly, we’re far removed from a thrilling World Cup Final between these two nations.

 With some of the world’s greatest players like;